ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     ![UrBackup server Settings General Client tab](images/g041/urbackup_server_settings_general_client.png "UrBackup server Settings General Client tab")

-    These options configure certain behaviours of the server that affect the client program.
+    These options configure certain behaviors of the server that affect the client program.

     - `Delay after system startup`: when the server discovers a client, how much time in minutes must the server wait to start a backup in that client.
 Being aware that your clients are all K3s nodes, you'll prefer to give them some time to properly start all their services before doing anything.
 So, here I'd put at least `5` or even `10` minutes.